AMWA-TV/is-device-configuration/docs/Backup & restore.md

 |:--:|
 | _**Restoring on a different device revision**_ |

-Devices MUST allow the partial restoration of backups which have at least one role path `status` of `Ok` when supplying the `allowPartial` argument of `true` in the request.
+Devices MUST allow an `incomplete restore` of backups when the validation response has at least one role path `status` of `Ok` when supplying the `allowIncomplete` argument of `true` in the request.

 // TBD: Facilities can have a multitude of instances of the same device type.
 Backups performed on a device instance can be used to bootstrap other instances of the same device type.
 What if the new device overwrites things like IP addresses?
 Are we saying the restore should be used as a bootstrap mechanism (do we need a isTemplate boolean flag when restoring)?